-Even though the atmosphere was casual and playful, just as during the outdoor apéritif, the food being served to us inside the pool didn’t resemble anything you would find at a poolside snack bar…
+Even though the event has a casual and playful atmosphere, the food being served to us inside the pool didn’t resemble anything you would find at a poolside snack bar!

 After the appetizers, came five separate and distinct dinner courses.
-Dishes like omble chevalier with fromage blanc, stuffed pasta shells, duck with cherry tomatoes and chanterelles (my favorite!) and a millefeuille made of cheese.
+The waitstaff served us dishes of omble chevalier with fromage blanc, stuffed pasta shells, duck with cherry tomatoes and chanterelles and a millefeuille made of cheese.
 My only suggestion for next year would be to consider serving smaller portions for the dinner.
-I wanted to eat my entire serving of several dishes — and I have a big appetite, but I just couldn’t finish everything and felt awful having to send back uneaten food to the kitchen!
+I wanted to eat my entire serving of several dishes, but I just couldn’t finish everything.
+I felt awful having to send back uneaten food to the kitchen!

 After all the savory dishes, however, I still had room for dessert — as always.
-We retreated outside to cooler temperatures and dark skies — as well as honking car horns in celebration of France’s Euro ’16 semi-final victory… I had to catch the last train of the night back home, so I quickly grabbed a Sucette glacée croquante — an ice cream lollipop with a crunchy white chocolate shell — before departing.
-Even though I felt extremely full and satisfied, I was sorry to miss the final dessert course of mignardises, such as macarons, financiers and tartelettes à la raisinée.
+We retreated outside to cooler temperatures and dark skies — as well as honking car horns in celebration of France’s Euro 2016 semi-final victory.
+I had to catch the last train of the night back home.
+So, I quickly grabbed a Sucette glacée croquante, an ice cream lollipop with a crunchy white chocolate shell, before departing.
+Even though I felt extremely full, I was sorry to miss the final dessert course of mignardises.
+These included macarons, financiers and tartelettes à la raisinée.

 “Lausanne always has been kind of cool and cutting edge, right?”
 A friend wrote that to me in response to an email where I mentioned my plans to dine in a swimming pool.
 Overall, I had a great evening in this city, at an event that must be attended on an empty stomach!
-La Grande Table des Lausannois offers delicious food that’s artfully prepared in intriguing locations that you may not otherwise have access to — at least for this year, unless you’re swimming.
+La Grande Table des Lausannois offers delicious food that’s artfully prepared in intriguing locations.
+You might not normally have access to these sites — at least for this year, unless you’re swimming.

 - Lausanne Tourisme